Latest Update: 25.08.2025 | 07.10.2021 | by Lili

 However, this made us realize that there are a bunch of marketplaces that can’t really be tied to any country.
 Or rather, their influence on a niche market surpasses their geographical significance.
 Hence, the fourth part of our series was born: interesting niche marketplaces categorized thematically, rather than according to their geographical location.

-Advertising itself as “The Largest Luxury Marketplace,” choosethemoon.com has been in business since 2012 and offers high-priced items including cars, watches, yachts, real estate, even spa holidays.
+Advertising itself as "The Largest Luxury Marketplace," choosethemoon.com has been in business since 2012 and offers high-priced items, including cars, watches, yachts, real estate, and even spa holidays.

-Screenshot of a yacht available for sale on choosethemoon.com
+Screenshot of a yacht that was available for sale on choosethemoon.com

 The site works as a platform to provide sellers of luxury items with ad space and exposure to potential clients.
 This business model, along with the fact that the marketplace caters to luxury tastes, creates a danger for grey market products to appear on the platform, which seriously harms brands’ IP rights - and their bottom line.